Discourse-Aware Graph Networks for Textual Logical Reasoning: Experiment

 \subsubsection{Zero-shot Transfer between ReClor and LogiQA}

 Comparing the results in the zero-shot setting and that in the supervised learning setting, it is surprising that the pre-trained LM and our DAGNs both show generality to some extent.
-For the transfer from LogiQA to ReClor, the ReClor test accuracy of RoBERTa-Large in the zero-shot setting is 38.30\%, only 17.3 points behind that in the supervised learning setting.
-DAGNs achieve 40.00\% of test accuracy in the zero-shot setting, whereas 59.5\% in the supervised learning setting.
+Transferring from LogiQA to ReClor, RoBERTa-Large reaches 38.30\% in the test set, which is only 17.3 points behind that in the supervised learning setting.
+DAGNs (LogiQA $\to$ ReClor) achieve {41.90\%} in the test set compared to 59.50\% in the supervised learning setting.
 Interestingly, the generality in the EASY subset is harder.
-Both PLM and DAGNs' accuracies are around 40\% in the zero-shot setting, but they achieve over 75\% in the supervised learning setting.
+Both PLM and DAGNs accuracies are around 40\% in the zero-shot setting, but they achieve over 75\% in the supervised learning setting.
 But the transfer in the HARD subset does not lose much.
 The performances in the zero-shot setting are over 35\%, being comparable to the supervised-learning counterparts.
-For the transfer from ReClor to LogiQA, the models perform surprisingly better in the zero-shot setting.
-DAGNs achieve 40.71\% with representations learned from the ReClor data, while learning from LogiQA achieves 39.48\%.
+Moreover, DAGNs (ReClor $\to$ LogiQA) achieve {41.47\%/39.94\%} on the development and test sets, comparable to {39.63\%/42.09\%} of the fine-tuning model.
+The experimental results indicate that the generality of DAGNs is better than RoBERTa-Large, both transferring from LogiQA to ReClor and from ReClor to LogiQA.
+It is indicated that the DAGNs improve the generality with the logic graphs and logic representations.

-The experimental results indicate that the generality of DAGNs is better than RoBERTa-Large, both transfer from LogiQA to ReClor and from ReClor to LogiQA.
-It is indicated that the DAGNs improve the generality with its logic graphs and logic representations.
+{Moreover, after fine-tuning the zero-shot models on the target data, DAGNs-CT (ReClor $\to$ LogiQA) reaches 43.78\% on the test set, DAGNs-CT (LogiQA $\to$ ReClor) reaches 55.40\% on the test set, and over 30\% on the test-EASY set, while the performance on test-HARD is only 0.35\% inferior, which is still comparable.
+It is indicated that the transfer does not harm the performance given that the source and target data are different in reasoning types and data distribution. }